BinWang28/SBERT-WK-Sentence-Embedding/README.md

     --tasks 'all'
 ```

-### Or simpy run our provided script to evaluate on STS, Downstream and Probing tasks
+### Option2: simpy run our provided script to evaluate on STS, Downstream and Probing tasks
 ```
 ./example1.sh
 ```